topicquests/sensecraftdocs/sensecraftusermanual/content/pages/jonathan/dashboard.md

 contentclass: content-issue
 slug:

-[[Game Point]]s are constantly being summed up for each quest and for each player.
+[[points]]s are constantly being summed up for each quest and for each player.
 The Dashboard displays these sums.